InterLiga: 2005-2010

-Mexico-1 and 2 qualified directly to the group stage of the Copa Libertadores, while Mexico-3 played the first stage.
+Mexico-1 and Mexico-2 qualified directly to the group stage of the Copa Libertadores, Mexico-3 qualified for the first round.

 The current league champions were excluded from the InterLiga as they qualify for the CONCACAF Champions League, which is contested during the same time period as the Libertadores, and whose prize is a spot in the FIFA Club World Cup.
 Mexican teams would not be eligible for the latter competition if they won the Libertadores because Mexico belongs to CONCACAF.